 Even at peak times of the year, you’ll only ever have to share these coastal beauty spots with a handful of other people

-Nestled deep in the bay is Port Elizabeth, the island’s main hub of activity.
+Nestled deep in the bay is Port Elizabeth, the island’s main hub of activity where you will often find street parties inviting you in with the sound of dancehall music and the smell of barbecue delicacies.
 Stroll through the market, a series of open-air stalls selling fresh produce, or try out the local drinking and dining scene, with the best bars and restaurants lining the waterfront path known as Belmont Walkway.

 Bequia’s main draw is arguably its slow-paced way of life.
 The island certainly excels in the art of doing nothing but relaxation can be combined with some easy-going exploration.

 A steep mountain range runs down the centre of the island and travellers can take a taxi to Mount Peggy, Bequia’s highest peak, and join the locals for a sunset picnic.
 Keen hikers can even make their own way from here through jungle-strewn paths to Lower Bay.

 A museum in La Pompe, a hamlet on the east coast of the island, which features exhibits on the island’s boat building and whaling history, is also worth a visit.